keadex/keadex/apps/keadex-mina/README.md

 ## Quick Overview

-**Keadex Mina** is a desktop application available for Linux, MacOS and Windows.
+**Keadex Mina** is an application available for Linux, macOS, Windows, and the web.

 It is based on the **Diagram as Code** concept: you can diagram software architectures by using [C4 Model PlantUML](https://github.com/plantuml-stdlib/C4-PlantUML) code and adjust the rendered result.